nickeubank/python-for-social-scientists/source/index.rst

 If you've just landed here, your path depends on your background.
 If you're an R user, start with the :doc:`Note to R users page </python_for_r>`.
 If you're a Stata user, start with the :doc:`Note to Stata users page <python_for_stata>`.
 And if you've never worked with either, head on over to :doc:`Setup <1_setup>` to get started!

+The site is divided into three sections.

-The site begins with 4 numbered tutorials I recommend you visit in sequence -- a site for setting up Python on your computer using the Anaconda distribution, an intro to Python for those not familiar with the language, an introduction to the `pandas` library for working with tabular data (analogous to `data.frames` in R, or everything you ever did in Stata), and a guide to installing libraries to expand Python.
+First, there is a collection of four numbered tutorials that cover core skills everyone needs to work in Python in social science.
+I recommend you visit these in sequence -- a site for setting up Python on your computer using the Anaconda distribution, an intro to Python for those not familiar with the language, an introduction to the `pandas` library for working with tabular data (analogous to `data.frames` in R, or everything you ever did in Stata), and a guide to installing libraries to expand Python.

-This is followed by a series of "topic" pages, which you should feel free to jump through as appropriate for your purposes: :doc:`statsmodels for econometrics </t_statsmodels>`, :doc:`seaborn </t_seaborn>` for graphing, :doc:`network analysis using igraph </t_igraph>`, :doc:`geo-spatial analysis</t_gis>`, :doc:`ways to accelerate Python </t_super_fast>`, :doc:`big data tools </t_big_data>`, and :doc:`text analysis libraries </t_text_analysis>`.
+The second section is a series "topic" pages, which you should feel free to jump through as appropriate for your purposes: :doc:`statsmodels for econometrics </t_statsmodels>`, :doc:`seaborn and ggplot </t_seaborn>` for graphing, :doc:`network analysis using igraph </t_igraph>`, :doc:`geo-spatial analysis</t_gis>`, :doc:`ways to accelerate Python </t_super_fast>`, :doc:`big data tools </t_big_data>`, and :doc:`text analysis libraries </t_text_analysis>`.
+The topic pages also include two topics that are a little unusual, but I think potentially quite useful: guide to :doc:`getting effective help online </t_getting_help>`, and resources on evidence-based research on :doc:`how to teach programming </t_teaching_programming>` for anyone teaching this material.

+Finally, the third section -- pages with the prefix "ST" are pages for Software Tools.
+These are resources on tools and programs you may come across while using Python with descriptions of the tool, guidance on what you need to know most, and links to other tutorials.

 Ready to get started?
 Head on over to :doc:`Setup </1_setup>`!